 Travel budgets are a difficult topic to cover because everybody travels differently.
 That's why in this India itinerary guide, I've linked to budget, mid-range, and luxury accommodations throughout.

 The truth is that traveling in India can be very cheap.
 Some days, I spent less than $4USD for accommodation and probably less on street food, easily clearing under a daily budget of $10USD.
-However, if you’ve read some of my other guides or blogs, then you’ll know I can be pretty stingy when it comes to a budget.
-Living basically and cheaply is just something that I’ve learned to prefer over the past few years of living on the road.
+However, if you've read some of my other guides or blogs, then you'll know I that I prefer this no-frills approach to shoestring travel.
+Living basically and cheaply is just something that I've learned to prefer over the past few years of living on the road.

 However, I do understand that many people prefer to spend a little more on nice restaurant meals and rooms with a view.